 There you have it.
 Same site.
 Three identical pond shapes.
 Three different methods.
 Three basic outlet configurations.

 The multi-stage outlets are nearly identical.
 Each use a standard 4′ x 4′ box riser and a couple of secondary orifices and/or weirs.
 The only significant difference is the SCS method needed a 30-inch culvert compared to 18’s in the Rational methods.
-The cost differences of these are basically a wash.
+Either way, you still have to dig a trench and lay some pipe.
+The cost differences are insignificant in the grand scheme.

 As shown in the table below, the NRCS method produced a post-hydrograph volume of over 4.5 times that of the Rational method and more than double the Modified Rational.
 But the resulting differences in pond storage utilization was far less.
 SCS’s pond took up only 5 additional feet in bottom length and width compared to the Modified Rational method’s footprint, requiring only 12 percent more volume.